-The above article can also illuminate how the various political versions of apocalypse contributed, and continue to contribute, to the violence and ever-polarizing activities that result in the emergence of ISIS and who knows what else might be incubating in the mix of apocalyptic belief systems on all sides.
+The article illuminates how the various political versions of apocalypse contributed, and continue to contribute, to the suffering, violence and ever-polarizing activities that result in the emergence of ISIS and who knows what else might be incubating in the mix of apocalyptic belief systems on all sides.

 Apocalypse as Genre

 A common translation of apocalypse is “unveiling” and Time magazine July 2002 got poetic in their article “Bible and the Apocalypse,” saying that apocalypse literally means “lifting of the veil” and that an apocalyptic age is a time when the “veil of normal, secular reality is lifting and we can see behind the scenes, see where God and the devil, good and evil are fighting to control the future.”
-(Take God and the devil out, and replace that with the veil of Empire is lifting and we can see behind the scenes and the ways people in power have been possessed by greedy, violent, mad plans to control the future of the planet.)
+Take out the belief in the battle between God and the Devil – we are indeed getting the opportunity to look behind the scenes and the ways people in power have been possessed by greedy, violent, mad plans to control the future of the planet.